Back to the journal

 A good keepsake needs order, but it should not feel like a report.
 You can organise stories by life phase, place, person, theme, journey, or lesson.

-For many families, the strongest structure is a mix: childhood, family roots, work, love, parenthood, migration, travel, values, and the messages the storyteller wants to leave behind.
+For many families, the strongest structure is a mix: childhood, family roots, work, love, parenthood, family moves, travel, values, and the messages the storyteller wants to leave behind.

 Future generations do not need a perfect literary performance.
 They need stories that feel true, specific, and generous enough to return to.